OCA/commission/sale_commission/readme/USAGE.rst

 #.
 If you want to invoice a specific settlement, you can navigate to it in
    *Sales > Commissions Management > Settlements*, and click on "Make invoice" button.

+For commission analysis based on invoices:

+* Go to *Accounting > Reporting > Commission Analysis*

+For commission analysis (forecast) based on sale orders:

+* Go to *Sales > Reporting > Commission Analysis*

+Please note that this analysis can produce distorted forecast, because final settlements depend on invoices, not on sales orders.